Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 with open('my_project.qsf', encoding = 'utf-8') as f:
   data = json.load(f)
 ```
 At this point, you should be able to manually explore the file.
-I found the *variable explorer* of Spyder to be very useful to explore the object.
+I found the *variable explorer* of the [`Spyder` environment](https://www.spyder-ide.org/) to be very useful to explore the object.
 As you read, the object contains several elements.
-In Python, it is an object containing a series of nested dictionaries.
-You can think of it as a drawer, with drawers in it, which themselves contain other drawers ...
+In Python, it is a dictionary containing a series of nested dictionaries.
+You can think of it as a drawer, with drawers in it, which themselves contain other drawers.

-Here is an example :
+Here is an example of this kind of Russian doll :

 ![spyder_manual](/images/spyder_manual_image.png)